AirTag for Courier & Delivery

 AirTag Tracking for Courier and Delivery Operations

-Courier operations live on delivery confirmation, driver visibility, and dispute resolution.
-Traditional GPS fleet trackers handle the driver side but leave packages invisible.
-AirTags fill both gaps — on drivers and on packages — at a per-unit cost that makes package-level tracking feasible.
+Courier operations live on delivery confirmation and dispute resolution.
+AirTags track drivers and packages at a cost that makes package-level tracking feasible.

 Why courier operations benefit from AirTag tracking